Te āhua o ā mātou mahi How we operate

 Community and Stakeholder engagement

-Our regeneration projects occur within communities and can have a major impact on the life of each community for many decades.
+Regeneration projects occur within communities and can have major impacts on the life of each community for many decades.
 Local people and organisations are the best sources of local knowledge - both about the nature of the area to be regenerated and about the people who will be affected by it.

 A strong sense of community buy-in and ownership of the end-result is critical to the success of a regeneration project.
 So, it’s important that each community is involved in the regeneration process from the outset and has a direct role in shaping its strategy, plans and designs.